-Yes, the Marie Putnam Discovery Room is open during business hours by appointment only, with full disinfection between each use.
+The Marie Putnam Discovery Room will reopen when the museum reopens, by appointment only, with full disinfection between each use.
 Reserve a 30-minute slot in the Discovery Room by calling 208-522-1400.

 How will programs be affected?

 How will this affect my museum membership?

 All existing memberships, as well as new memberships purchased between March and June 2020, have been extended by three months to reflect the duration of the closure.

 Will my tickets still be honored?

 Yes.
 All tickets that were valid for Darwin & Dinosaurs will still be valid throughout the duration of that exhibit, despite the printed expiration date of May 31.

 When is the new Idaho exhibit opening?

 Development of the exhibit, called Way Out West, is close to the finish, despite COVID-related complications.
 We now plan to open it alongside Body Worlds: Animal Inside Out on January 23, 2021.